-I am cycling from London to Paris, July 2018 to raise funds for Mercy Ships.
+Dr. Hancock is cycling from London to Paris, July 2018 to raise funds for Mercy Ships.

-I plan to donate a percentage of Botox and Juvederm revenue to raise funds, and I am seeking sponsors.
+He plans to donate a percentage of Botox and Juvederm revenue to raise funds, and I am seeking sponsors.

 August 2017 – Vancouver Island Motorgathering 2017 – I am fundraising for Cowichan Valley Hospital and David Foster Foundation.

 Sept 2017 – Great River Race on the River Thames, London.
 I am rowing to raise funds for Mercy Ships, hospital ships on the African Coast.

 It’s important for any professional to be involved in his community and there are various levels at which we can be involved.

 I like to do cosmetic dermatology but I like to do medical dermatology as well because it is a service to the community, particularly in the areas mentioned – Rosacea, Acne & Skin cancer.